adavid1/optymo_record_splitter/readme.md

 Once the input data is entered and confirmed, the application creates a folder in the same location as the source audio file, named after the recording date.
 This folder will contain all the split and timestamped conversations.

+### Note
+The GUI for this project is only available in French.

 ## How to Use
 1. Launch the application.
 2. Input the required data: